mikelevins/bard/docs/bard.md

 ## A programming language
 ### by mikel evins

+NOTE: Bard 0.3.0 is under active development.
+Expect to find discrepancies between this reference and the current behavior of the interpreter.

 ## Introduction

 Bard is a small, simple dialect of Lisp with a small but useful set of